bforte/Functoid/README.md

 denote function application.

-You can also run it with the `-n` flag such that `:` won't clear the current expression, this allows to succesively apply the lines:
+You can also run it with the `-n` flag such that `:` won't clear the current expression, this allows to successively apply the lines:

 ```
 $ functoid -n lambda-repl.f